 Major and minor league baseball, pro hockey and skating entertain southwest Florida visitors year-round

-However, baseball isn’t the only hit in southwest Florida.
+However, baseball isn’t the only hit in Southwest Florida.
 Ice hockey has taken residents and vacationers by storm.
-In 1998, the Florida Everblades made their permanent home here, and won their first ECHL Eastern Conference Championship in 2004.
-The Florida Firecats arena football team soon followed, and won the AF2 Championship in 2004.
-And finally, professional basketball will once again call Germain Arena home, as the NBDL’s Florida Flame make their premiere in Fall 2004.
+In 1998, the Florida Everblades hockey team, made their permanent home here, and won the Kelly Cup in 2012.
+The Florida Tarpon, football team, started in 2012 and are the newest edition to Germain Arena.

 Fourteen years later, in 1955, the Pittsburgh Pirates arrived, welcomed by a renovated Terry Park stadium.
 The Kansas City Royals came in 1968 and stayed for 20 years.
 Each team went on to win the World Series!